RedTurtle/collective.smartlink/README.rst

   with `resolveuid`) to the absolute url of that plone object.
 - Adds the `ILeadImage` behavior to the Link content type so you can add an image to a link object.
-- If the link is broken anonymous users are redirect to the site root.

 Installation